gralm/Fraction/README.md

 # Fraction
 c++ type Fraction.
 Is a c++ type that can handle integer fractions using prime number factorization.
 There is an example-class of Fraction-use in the inversion of a 3x3-matrix.

+To build project and run basic example:
+>> make example

+To build entire project and run all tests:
+>> make tests

 ## Source code
 ```
 void basicExample() {